mbzinga/The-SEND-tech-company/README.md

 ## 📄 License

-© 2025 Send Tech Company.
+© 2025 The SEND Tech Company.
 All rights reserved.